Rosh Hashanah

 Rosh Hashanah is a two-day observance and celebration that begins on the first day of Tishrei, which is the seventh month of the ecclesiastical year.
+The holiday itself follows a lunar calendar and begins the evening prior to the first day.
 In contrast to the ecclesiastical lunar new year on the first day of the first month Nisan, the spring Passover month which marks Israel's exodus from Egypt, Rosh Hashanah marks the beginning of the civil year, according to the teachings of Judaism, and is the traditional anniversary of the creation of Adam and Eve, the first man and woman according to the Hebrew Bible, as well as the initiation of humanity's role in God's world.
+The Sages in the Talmud have characterized the day of Rosh Hashanah as the day that we so to speak crown God as king anew each year.
+This is effectuated through the Shofar blasts which symbolize the horns sounded at a coronation.
+It also initiates the Ten days of repentance making it an opportune time for repentance.

-Rosh Hashanah customs include sounding the shofar (a hollowed-out ram's horn), as prescribed in the Torah, following the prescription of the Hebrew Bible to "raise a noise" on Yom Teruah.
-Its rabbinical customs include attending synagogue services and reciting special liturgy about teshuva, as well as enjoying festive meals.
-Eating symbolic foods is now a tradition, such as apples dipped in honey, hoping to evoke a sweet new year.
+Rosh Hashanah customs include sounding the shofar (a hollowed-out ram's horn), as prescribed in the Torah, following the prescription of the Hebrew Bible to blast a [horn] on Yom Teruah.
+Eating symbolic foods that represent wishes for a sweet new year is an ancient custom recorded in the Talmud.
+Other rabbinical customs include attending synagogue services and reciting special liturgy centering around three main themes: Crowning God as king, Shofar blasts, and God remembering us in judgement, as well as enjoying festive meals.
+"Tashlich", which means "to cast" is a ritual performed any time between the first day of Rosh Hashanah and Hoshana Rabbah.
+Participants recite specific prayers by water, seeking divine forgiveness by symbolically shaking out their garments and casting away their sins into the depths of the waters.
+In many communities, this is done by throwing stones or pieces of bread into the water.